Get U Well

 FAQs

-1. Do I need to bring all my medical records to my first primary care visit?
+Do I need to bring all my medical records?

 Not necessarily.
-Bring the most recent and relevant records you have, especially if you’ve seen a specialist or been to urgent care recently.
-Your provider can request additional records if needed.
+Bring the most recent and relevant records, especially if you’ve seen specialists or urgent care recently.

-Share what you can, and focus on any current concerns or long-term conditions you’re aware of.
-Your provider will fill in gaps by reviewing records and asking guided questions.
+Share what you can.
+Your provider will help fill in gaps by reviewing records and asking follow-up questions.

-Either works, but bringing the actual bottles can be easier and more accurate.
-It helps your provider verify names, dosages, and instructions immediately.
+Either works, but bringing the actual bottles can be more accurate and helps verify dosages immediately.